 The problem comes when people continue to suffer, take Vicodin outside of the prescribed limits, and ultimately obtain additional doses of Vicodin illegally.
 In addition to pain relief, the drug can produce mind-altering effects like euphoria, so it is often abused.
 The abuse of Vicodin can lead to severe side effects, dependence, addiction, overdose, and even death.
 If you or a loved one is struggling with a dependence on Vicodin, please seek immediate help.

-Granite Recovery Center offers a holistic and effective approach to recovering from substance abuse and dependence, including addiction to Vicodin.
+Granite Recovery Centers offers a holistic and effective approach to recovering from substance abuse and dependence, including addiction to Vicodin.

 Vicodin is prescribed by doctors because it effectively treats a patient’s pain.
 There are legitimate injuries and illnesses where Tylenol and Advil are not enough, and opioid painkillers like Vicodin are medically recommended.
 When you cannot control your pain, your quality of life can suffer drastically.